 Attribute Value Description

 type The type of node

 label The visual label for the node

-Attribute Value Description label1 Optional label which shows additional information about the object icon Icons are typically mapped using the type attribute with an icon name in the icon.prefs (see page 407) file(s).
+icon Icons are typically mapped using the type attribute with an icon name in the icon.prefs (see page 393) file(s).
 The icon attribute for a DataNode can be set to specify an alternative icon.
 A condition can be specified which is used to choose an icon based on evaluating other variables for the node.
+Ex. icon="#dataMap.get('mimer.getIndexes.IS_UNIQUE').

-Ex.icon="#dataMap.get('mimer.getIndexes.IS_UNIQUE'). equals('YES') ? 'uniqueIcon' : (#dataMap.get(' mimer.getIndexes.IS_UNIQUE').equals('FK') ? 'fkIcon' : ' indexIcon')" actiontype Object type used for object actions isLeaf true/ false Specifies if the node cannot have child objects drop-label-not-equal Do not add the node if the label is not equal to this value or variable stop-label-not-equal The node will be a leaf if the label doesn't match the specified value or variable value warnstate A condition expression returning either true or false.
+Attribute Value Description equals('YES') ? 'uniqueIcon' : (#dataMap.get(' mimer.getIndexes.IS_UNIQUE').equals('FK') ? 'fkIcon' : ' indexIcon')" actiontype Object type used for object actions isLeaf true/ false Specifies if the node cannot have child objects sort A comma separated list of names/variables used for sorting.
+This is useful if you cannot get the database to properly sort the result set using a ORDER BY clause in the SELECT statement. drop-label-not-equal Do not add the node if the label is not equal to this value or variable stop-label-not-equal The node will be a leaf if the label doesn't match the specified value or variable value warnstate A condition expression returning either true or false.
 For true, show a warning overlay icon for the node.
-Ex: errorState="!#dataMap.get('oracle.getTriggers.STATUS'). equals('ENABLED')" errorstate A condition expression returning either true or false.
+Ex: errorState="!#dataMap.get('oracle.getTriggers.STATUS' ). equals('ENABLED')" errorstate A condition expression returning either true or false.
 For true, show an error overlay icon for the node.
 Ex: errorState="!#dataMap.get(' oracle.getObjectsByType.STATUS'). equals('VALID')" is-empty-output continue /stop If result set is empty, use this to control whether child GroupNode/ DataNodes should be added anyway action keep / drop drop is useful when extending another database profile to remove the DataNode and all its child nodes order-before Specifies the order of this DataNode among a collection of nodes having the same parent node.
 It can either be an index starting at 0 (first) or a node type.
-Ex. order-before="View" will order this node before nodes defined by the type="View" attribute order-after

-Attribute Value Description Specifies the order of this DataNode among a collection of nodes having the same parent node.
+Ex. order-before="View" will order this node before nodes defined by the type="View" attribute order-after Specifies the order of this DataNode among a collection of nodes having the same parent node.
 It can either be an index starting at 0 (first) or a node type.
 Ex. order-after="0" will order this DataNode after the first node definition